Warren Buffett Stocks Ranked: The Berkshire Hathaway Portfolio

 The Oracle of Omaha must've seen similar value arise in the company's February-March dip, which sent STOR shares off by roughly 65% from peak to trough.
 Because he bought 5.8 million shares, or an additional 31%, to bring his stake to 24.4 million shares yielding 5.5% at current prices.

-BRK.B now owns 10% of shares outstanding, making it Store Capital's second-largest shareholder after Vanguard and BlackRock.
+BRK.B now owns 9.6% of shares outstanding, making it Store Capital's third-largest shareholder after Vanguard and BlackRock.

 - Percent of portfolio: 0.37%

-KR is positioned to give the likes of Amazon and Walmart a fight going forward, too.
-The company has roughly 2,760 retail food stores operating under such banners as Dillons, Ralph's, Harris Teeter and its namesake Kroger, as well as 1,537 gas stations and even 256 jewelry stores under banners including Fred Meyer Jewelers and Littman Jewelers.
-This is a high-margin business with good cash flow.
-In fact, it's one of the five largest retailers in the world.
+Also, don't sleep on Kroger.
+Believe it or not, it's one of the largest retailers in the world.
+Kroger has roughly 2,750 retail food stores operating under such banners as Dillons, Ralph's, Harris Teeter and its namesake brand, as well as 1,575 gas stations and even 170 jewelry stores under banners including Fred Meyer Jewelers and Littman Jewelers.

 - Shares held: 4,564,756

-Warren Buffett gives credit where credit is due.
-While Berkshire Hathaway does indeed own Mastercard (MA, $326.80), he has nodded to his portfolio managers Todd Combs and Ted Weschler, and said he wishes he had pulled the trigger on the opportunity earlier.
+While Berkshire Hathaway does indeed own Mastercard (MA, $335.45), Warren Buffett has nodded to his portfolio managers Todd Combs and Ted Weschler, and said he wishes he had pulled the trigger on the opportunity earlier.

 "I could have bought them as well, and looking back, I should have," Buffett said about Visa and Mastercard in 2018, referring to his own investment in American Express.

-Mastercard, which boasts 926 million cards in use across the world, is one of several payments processors under the Berkshire umbrella.
+Mastercard, which boasts 943 million cards in use across the world, is one of several payments processors under the Berkshire umbrella.
 However, after mostly leaving the stock alone since entering a position during the first quarter of 2011, Buffett sold off 300,000 shares, or 7% of the stake, in Q2 2020.
+He left the position alone in Q3.

-Of course, MA has returned some 1,270%, including dividends since March 31, 2011 – several times better than the S&P 500 in that time – so it's hard to begrudge Warren Buffett a little profit-taking.
+Of course, MA has returned some 1,300%, including dividends, since March 31, 2011 – several times better than the S&P 500 in that time – so it's hard to begrudge Warren Buffett a little profit-taking.

 - Shares held: 533,300